Nathusius Pipistrelles

 Pipistrellus nathusii (Keysering & Blasius 1839)

 Nathusius’ pipistrelle is a rarely recorded bat in Great Britain and Ireland.
-Nathusius’ pipistrelles a small species found from western Europe to Asia Minor.
-To date, however, there have only been about 410 records in the UK .
-Click here for Jon Russ’ distribution map
+Nathusius’ pipistrelles a small species found from western Europe to Asia Minor. .
+Click here for Jon Russ’ distribution map.
+In recent years, there have been an increase in the number of Nathusius’ recorded as more bat groups have gone hunting for them

 In September 2009 we did get a chance to see one first hand, when we had a chance to see this Nathusius in care with the Herts and Middlesex group.